Wellbeing

 Restorative Approach

-St Augustine's Parish School adopts a restorative practice approach, supporting students to build social and emotional literacy.
-This approach aims to develop a student's capacity to problem-solve and repair relationships.
-The restorative justice approach used at st Augustine's creates safe and supportive spaces in our environment where the inherent worth of each individual is recognised, strengthening relationships within the classroom, school and broader community.
+This approach builds students’ capacity to problem-solve, take responsibility, and repair relationships.
+The restorative justice approach used at St Augustine’s creates safe and supportive spaces where the inherent worth of each individual is recognised, strengthening relationships within classrooms, the wider school, and the broader community.

 Positive Education Approach